 One common cause is canine infectious tracheobronchitis, otherwise known as 'canine cough

 ' or 'kennel cough', which is a contagious respiratory disease among dogs.
-The hacking cough is accompanied by retching and gagging and is highly contagious.
+A hacking cough is accompanied by retching and gagging and is highly contagious.
 Dogs usually catch kennel cough from coming in contact with viral or bacterial particles from other dogs.
 Dr Llinas says it can be a very uncomfortable condition.

-“In some cases it can progress to a more serious disease such as pneumonia so it’s important to have your vet check your dog to determine if medication is needed,” Dr Llinas says.
+“In some cases, it can progress to a more serious disease such as pneumonia so it’s important to have your vet check your dog to determine if medication is needed,” Dr Llinas says.

 Here's a list of other serious medical causes Dr Llinas commonly treats for coughing dogs and why it's important to visit your local Greencross Vets as soon as possible.

 Your dog may have swallowed something that has resulted in a partial blockage of the throat.

 Sometimes the windpipe in a dog can collapse, this can cause an irritation resulting in a honking cough.

 Occurs when the nerves that control the muscles of the larynx, or voice box, have stopped working properly.

 Parasites that attach to the skin of the pet can affect the peripheral nervous system.
 The cough comes from the paralysis of the nerves in the throat or sometimes from secondary pneumonia.